 Just like every young person, I wanted to leave my parent's home and do what was comfortable for me to obtain success.
 In my most adolescent years, I would come to understand what I didn't want, which told me what I did want.

-Ronnie Wilson withholds an essence of persistence that mirrors the traits of highly successful people.
-Raised in Lewiston, Ohio and uprooted to Kent, Wa, Ronnie used his challenges and adversity to propel him forward regardless of circumstance.
+Ronny Wilson withholds an essence of persistence that mirrors the traits of highly successful people.
+Raised in Lewiston, Idaho and uprooted to Kent, Wa, Ronny used his challenges and adversity to propel him forward regardless of circumstance.

 Positive motivation and determination were actively developed in him at a young age of sixteen when he purchased used clothes to resemble the uniforms at Albertsons.

 It was a tip that he read about on how to get employment.
 For eight weeks, Ronnie rode his bike to his desired job at Albertsons and would fill out a new application, and every day, the manager told him.

 Until one day, Rose, the manager, who knew him by name due to his daily determined visit, finally hired him.

 Even while cleaning toilets, Ronny strategized by paying co-workers for their shifts and saving every paycheck to buy a car.
 He immediately exhibited proof to his employers, co-workers, and friends that he had the positive momentum to fuel success and be a highly functional leader that thrived with optimal performance.